 Industry Image and Perceptions

-Throughout the year we published a number of regular and adhoc reports to highlight specific issues, such as our quarterly Housing Pipeline reports, a report debunking the myth of land banking, and a study detailing the wider economic benefits of house building.
+Throughout the year we publish a number of regular and adhoc reports to highlight specific issues, such as our quarterly Housing Pipeline reports, a report debunking the myth of land banking, and a study detailing the wider economic benefits of house building.

 Customer Satisfaction Survey

-HBF’s main website is the main online portal for information about what is going on in the industry and the work that HBF is carrying out.
+HBF's main website is the main online portal for information about what is going on in the industry and the work that HBF is carrying out.
 Both current and historic briefings, reports, publications, newsletters and press releases are stored and made accessible to members, including information on events, HBF groups and conferences.
-Alongside our social media accounts, such as on Twitter and LinkedIn, the website also serves as the publicfacing front of HBF, providing industry information for journalists and media organisations, politicians, industry stakeholders and members of the public.
+Alongside our social media accounts, such as on Twitter and LinkedIn, the website also serves as the public facing front of HBF, providing industry information for journalists and media organisations, politicians, industry stakeholders and members of the public.

 In addition to this website, HBF also runs the New-Homes.co.uk website, an online property portal that advertises new homes for sale across the country.
 This is HBF's consumer-facing website and is supported across social media, particularly on Twitter and Facebook.
 Boasting a significant online presence, the website provides a unique benefit allowing members to advertise their property listings for free.

-Finally, HBF also operates the House Building Careers website, providing an excellent source of information to anyone interested in finding out more about careers in the industry and the best ways to apply.
+HBF also operates the House Building Careers website, providing an excellent source of information to anyone interested in finding out more about careers in the industry and the best ways to apply.
 The website is supported across social media and is updated regularly with industry employee profiles, news stories and information on upcoming events.

 HBF works on the industry's behalf to ensure the technical standards and Building regulations that the industry is required to build to are realistic and achievable.
 Throughout the year we will respond to a number of technical consultations and appear in front of select committees on various issues, such as the EFRA select committee inquiry on Future Flood Prevention; and the Defra /Ofwat consultation on charging for new water and sewerage connections.